wasp-lang/wasp/web/docs/language/features.md

 `app.db` is a dictionary with following fields:

 #### - `system: DbSystem` (Optional)
-Database system that Wasp will use.
+The database system Wasp will use.
 It can be either `PostgreSQL` or `SQLite`.
 If not defined, or even if whole `db` field is not present, default value is `SQLite`.
 If you add/remove/modify `db` field, run `wasp db migrate-dev` to apply the changes.

 #### - `seeds: [ServerImport]` (Optional)
 Defines seed functions that you can use via `wasp db seed` to seed your database with initial data.
 Check out [Seeding](#seeding) section for more details.

+#### - `prisma: [PrismaOptions]` (Optional)
+Additional configuration for Prisma.
+It currently only supports a single field:
+  - `clientPreviewFeatures : string` - allows you to define [Prisma client preview features](https://www.prisma.io/docs/concepts/components/preview-features/client-preview-features).

 ### SQLite
 Default database is `SQLite`, since it is great for getting started with a new project (needs no configuring), but it can be used only in development - once you want to deploy Wasp to production you will need to switch to `PostgreSQL` and stick with it.